krishnakalakkad/C-bmp-mixer/README.md

 # Why I made this project and what I learned from it

 I designed this program for my systems programming class.
-This project truly tested my foundations of allocated memory and how it relates data structures on the heap.
-I also learned how to implement bilinear interpolation such that images of different ratios could be blended seemlessly
+This project tested my foundations of allocated memory and data structures on the heap.
+I also learned how to implement bilinear interpolation such the program could blend images of different sizes seemlessly.